Table of Contents

 While we will go into greater depth on each type of filter system here at the site in different pages, let’s compare a few of your options here to get started.
 You have already seen what the basic types of water filters are available to you, but let’s briefly point out a few that are likely to address some of the most common concerns – for example, “reducing chlorine and other smells,” or “reduce fluoride,” or even budgetary considerations.

-A Word about Removing Fluoride from Water:
+A Word about Removing Fluoride:

 Here at the site, we compare and contrast a number of different systems available to homeowners – some of which are able to remove fluoride if this is a concern to you.
-In any case, we always recommend that you test your water before deciding on a system.
+In any case, we always recommend that you test it before deciding on a system.
 There is no reason for you to spend money on something that isn’t necessary!

 Top 10 Benefits of Water Filters

 You’ve now read the basics of water filtration – the systems available to the homeowner, along with how the different filter systems work.
 My guess is that you have a starting point for your next steps in the process of choosing the best option for your own home.
-As we wrap up this page and direct you to the various systems and comparisons for your consideration, let’s take a look at all the benefits you will derive from installing and/or using a water filter.
+As we wrap up this page and direct you to the various systems and comparisons for your consideration, let’s take a look at all the benefits you will derive from installing and/or using a filter.

-- Cheaper than Bottled Water: If you have been depending on buying gallons of water every day and week, then this one is probably the most obvious benefits for you!
-Imagine how much money you are going to save over the course of the next months and years now that you are investing in a home water filtration system!
+- Cheaper than Bottled Water: If you have been depending on buying gallons every day and week, then this one is probably the most obvious benefits for you!
+Imagine how much money you are going to save over the course of the next months and years now that you are investing in a home filtration system!
 And, the cost savings doesn’t end with the money that you will save, but also the time it takes to buy, transport and store it.
 This is a win-win for you.

-- Better Quality than Bottled Water: Nearly every bottle of water you drink is stored in plastic containers.
-Some of these containers may contain bisphenol A (BPA), which can leach into the water.
+- Better Quality than Bottled Water: Nearly every bottle you drink is stored in plastic containers.
+Some of these containers may contain bisphenol A (BPA), which can leach into your supply.
 There are concerns that BPA may have a negative effect on your and your children’s health (including the health of your unborn baby, if you are pregnant).7 Understandably, there may be times when you must use bottled water.
 If so, please read the label before you buy it to ensure that the container is free from BPA.
 Many more companies are now using plastics and can liners that are free from BPA, so that’s a step in the right direction.
-We also include a section of the best filtered water bottle reviews on the site to help you choose an option for when you are travelling or otherwise away from your home water supply.
+We also include a section of the best filtered bottle reviews on the site to help you choose an option for when you are travelling or otherwise away from your home supply.

-- Supports Your Children’s Health: Providing clean drinking water to your children means they will be less likely to ingest potential toxins like lead, nitrites/nitrates, chlorine, and more.
+- Supports Your Children’s Health: Providing clean drinking supplies to your children means they will be less likely to ingest potential toxins like lead, nitrites/nitrates, chlorine, and more.
 Giving children a healthy start in life is a parent’s primary goal.
-And considering that water is one of the most important substances you will be giving your children throughout the years, knowing that you are giving them the absolute best quality water available will be one less thing for you to worry about!
-As an added benefit, if you are pregnant, drinking filtered, clean water that is free from nitrates will also support your unborn child’s health since nitrates are linked to birth defects.8 Finally, if you are preparing infant formula, you will be mixing it with a superior quality of water than you are likely to get from the tap.
+And considering that it is one of the most important substances you will be giving your children throughout the years, knowing that you are giving them the absolute best quality available will be one less thing for you to worry about!
+As an added benefit, if you are pregnant, drinking filtered, clean water that is free from nitrates will also support your unborn child’s health since nitrates are linked to birth defects.8 Finally, if you are preparing infant formula, you will be mixing it with a superior quality than you are likely to get from the tap.

 - Supports YOUR Health: Aside from the mental health benefits of knowing that you don’t have to worry about what chemicals are now going into your body whenever you use the water from your tap, drinking clean, fresh water supports more bodily functions than you might realize!
-For example, drinking healthy amounts of clean water supports your kidneys, digestive system, and healthy weight management, helps avoid dehydration and headaches, improves the appearance and feel of skin and hair, and much more.
-By the way, I have blonde hair, and untreated tap water at my rental unit almost always creates a bit of a “greenish” tint to my hair over time (not to mention a coarse feel); however, installing a shower water filter has cleaned it up.
+For example, drinking healthy amounts supports your kidneys, digestive system, and healthy weight management, helps avoid dehydration and headaches, improves the appearance and feel of skin and hair, and much more.
+By the way, I have blonde hair, and untreated supplies at my rental unit almost always creates a bit of a “greenish” tint to my hair over time (not to mention a coarse feel); however, installing a shower water filter has cleaned it up.

 - Cleaner Air: No one wants radon or chlorine being released in the air in our home.
-Installing a home filtration system appropriate for whatever contaminants are currently in your water will help alleviate having the gasses wind up in the air you breathe.
+Installing a home filtration system appropriate for whatever contaminants are currently in your supply will help alleviate having the gasses wind up in the air you breathe.

 2 https://en.wikipedia.org/wiki/Flint_water_crisis and https://www.cnn.com/2016/03/04/us/flint-water-crisis-fast-facts/index.html and https://audgen.michigan.gov/finalpdfs/15_16/l761032015.pdf